-The University of Wyoming has student organizations like club tennis, lacrosse, fly-fishing and an equestrian team.
+The University of Wyoming has student organizations like a climbing club, fly-fishing, and a ski and snowboard group.
 Their outdoor program lets student rent equipment.
 They have a climbing wall, and go on trips to get students outside.
-The University also has the National Outdoor Leadership School that allows students to get credit for training and experience in nature.
+The University works with the National Outdoor Leadership School that allows students to get University of Wyoming credits for experience in technical and leadership skills.

 Lewis and Clark College

 Lewis and Clark College students have access to College Outdoors.
 This program gets students involved in backpacking, cross-country skiing, hiking, kayaking, and many other recreational activities.
 In addition, they have lots of clubs and organizations that encourage students to be active.
 The college is located in Portland, which is covered in beautiful trails and parks.
 It even has over 152 miles of trails to bike.
 Their campus is also covered in trees and perfect for doing homework or relaxing outdoors.

 UC Santa Cruz main campus is nestled on a hill covered in Redwood forest which overlooks Monterey Bay to the south.
 The campus offers a diverse array of outdoor programming via its Athletics and Recreation Department.
 From kayaking the Monterey Bay, to surfing some of the best waves in California, to facilitating Wilderness First Aid certifications and adventure outings to other parts of the state – students have every opportunity to explore the outdoors, including walking through Redwood groves on their way to class every day.
 The Athletics and Recreation Department also offers camping equipment rental to students at affordable rates as well Physical Education courses in all kinds of activities that include SCUBA diving.